 Location: Doc Hollis Lake is located in Greer County, 18 miles northwest of Mangum (S13, T6N, R25W).
 Vegetation around the lake is shortgrass high plains type.

-Recreational Facilities: The lake has an entrance road and parking lot, no picnicking, restroom or camping facilities.
+Recreational Facilities: The lake has an entrance road and parking lot, no picnicking, restroom, or camping facilities.
 Mangum is the nearest town in which to obtain picnic and fishing supplies.
-Anglers can expect fair bass, sunfish and channel catfish fishing.
-There is a fishing dock, ADA parking, dam and shoreline renovations were done in 2019, and primitive camping.
-Main entrance road with parking and ADA pad were constructed in 2017.
+Anglers can expect fair bass, sunfish, and channel catfish fishing.
+There is a fishing dock, ADA parking, dam, and shoreline renovations were done in 2019, and primitive camping.
+The main entrance road with parking and ADA pad was constructed in 2017.

 Lake History: Doc Hollis Lake was purchased by the Oklahoma Department of Wildlife Conservation and opened to public in 2015.

 Surface area......
 40 acres

 Maximum depth ....................
 10 ft.

 Doc Hollis is a clear, salty lake with aquatic vegetation.
 A "no harvest", catch-and-release rule on largemouth bass is in effect to maintain quality bass fishing.
 Channel catfish are stocked annually, and a limit of 6 channel catfish is in effect.
 No boats are allowed because Doc Hollis Lake is highly vulnerable to golden algae blooms that can cause fish kills.
 Anglers are asked not to dump water or bait into the lake after fishing.
 Fishing access improvements are planned.

 Hunting: Hunting regulations follow rules for Sandy Sanders WMA.
 "Closed areas" may be designated for purposes of safety and/or security.